-The unemployment rate is probably the most visible and important economic indicator in the United States.
-A person’s perception of the economy’s health is driven first and foremost by where unemployment stands.
+The unemployment rate is probably the most visible and important economic indicator in the U.S. People’s perception of the health of the economy is driven first and foremost by unemployment.

-Gross domestic product, or GDP, growth is generally considered the barometer of the economy.
-But the biggest jumps in GDP growth often occur just as recessions end, before indicators such as unemployment come back.
+GDP growth is generally considered the barometer of the economy.
+But the biggest jumps in GDP growth often occur just as recessions end, yet before indicators like unemployment come back.

 The official definition of “unemployment”

-People laid off from a job and expecting to be recalled don’t need to be looking for work in order to be counted as unemployed.
-The unemployment data derived from the household survey in no way depend upon the eligibility or receipt of unemployment insurance benefits.
+People laid off from a job and expecting recall need not be looking for work to be counted as “unemployed.”
+The unemployment data derived from the household survey in no way depends upon the eligibility or receipt of unemployment insurance benefits.

 Highlights from the survey

-The unemployment rate was unchanged at 5.5% in February.
-The underemployment rate includes discouraged workers, or people who want to work but have given up looking.
-It also includes people marginally attached to the labor force and people employed part-time who want to work full-time.
-In February, the underemployment rate decreased to 11%, from 11.3%.
+The unemployment rate ticked down to 5.9% in September from 6.1% in August.
+The underemployment rate includes discouraged workers (people who want to work but have given up looking), people marginally attached to the labor force, and people employed part-time who want to work full-time.
+It decreased to 11.8% from 12%.

 Implications for mortgage REITs